Hydrat-Agency/laravel-2fa/README.md

 ### Custom policies

-If you are not satisfied by built-in policies, you may override an existing policy or create you own.
+If you are not satisfied by built-in policies, you may overwrite an existing policy or create you own.
-The simpler way of doing this is by extending the `AbstractPolicy`.
+All policies MUST extending the `AbstractPolicy`.

-To change an existing policy, you may directly extend the policy class :
+To overwrite an existing policy, you may directly extend the policy class :

 ```php
 <?php